-Is a retirement community right for you?Lifestyle
+Is a retirement community right for you?This content is categorized as:

 Downsizing makes sense for many retirees.
 If you’re ready to trade in your family home for a space that’s better suited for two, consider a retirement community.
-Among the perks: less home maintenance, built-in social activities, and on-site amenities.
+Among the perks: less home maintenance, built-in social activities and on-site amenities.

-But if you’re OK with playing by those rules and envision your golden years filled with a busy social calendar, or if you crave the convenience of on-site amenities, a retirement community could be the right move for you.
+But if you’re OK with playing by those rules and picture your golden years filled with a busy social calendar, or if you crave the convenience of on-site amenities, a retirement community could be the right move for you.

-- Location, Location, Location
+- Location, location, location

-- Amenities and Services
+- Amenities and services

 Communities that are designated “55-plus” offer some amenities, but many do not have continuing-care facilities on-site.
 Because of this, you may need to make one or more additional moves as your health needs change.
-If you have a current health issue that will likely require in-home care, memory support, short-term rehabilitation, or long-term nursing care in the future, a life-care retirement community may be a better option for you.
+If you have a current health issue that will likely require in-home care, memory support, short-term rehabilitation or long-term nursing care in the future, a life-care retirement community may be a better option for you.
 Keep in mind, however, that these communities tend to have an additional entrance fee to join (a portion of that fee is returned to you or your estate when you leave the community).

-- An Insider’s Perspective
+- An insider’s perspective